 - Is in good academic standing at any accredited university in Bahrain, public or private;

-- Has at least one semester or an equivalent term to complete in Bahrain upon completion of the Global UGRAD Program.
-The program cannot be the final academic term of a student’s undergraduate study;
+- Has at least one year or an equivalent term to complete in Bahrain upon completion of the Global UGRAD Program.
+The program cannot be the final academic year of a student’s undergraduate study;

 - Has demonstrated leadership potential through academic work, community involvement, and extracurricular activities;